AM243x Motor Control SDK 2025.00.00

 • Two modes of operation - host trigger and periodic trigger

-• Support for control communication
+• Support for single byte register communication using control communication

 • Support for automatic processing delay detection and compensation